dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-and-win32-interoperation.md

 ## Hosting a Microsoft Win32 Window in WPF

-The key to hosting a Win32 window within other [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content is the <xref:System.Windows.Interop.HwndHost> class.
-This class wraps the window in a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] element which can be added to a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] element tree. <xref:System.Windows.Interop.HwndHost> also supports APIs that allow you to do such tasks as process messages for the hosted window.
+The key to hosting a Win32 window within other WPF content is the <xref:System.Windows.Interop.HwndHost> class.
+This class wraps the window in a WPF element which can be added to a WPF element tree. <xref:System.Windows.Interop.HwndHost> also supports APIs that allow you to do such tasks as process messages for the hosted window.
 The basic procedure is:

-1. Create an element tree for a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application (can be through code or markup).
+1. Create an element tree for a WPF application (can be through code or markup).
 Find an appropriate and permissible point in the element tree where the <xref:System.Windows.Interop.HwndHost> implementation can be added as a child element.
 In the remainder of these steps, this element is referred to as the reserving element.

 2. Derive from <xref:System.Windows.Interop.HwndHost> to create an object that holds your Win32 content.

 3. In that host class, override the <xref:System.Windows.Interop.HwndHost> method <xref:System.Windows.Interop.HwndHost.BuildWindowCore%2A>.
 Return the HWND of the hosted window.
-You might want to wrap the actual control(s) as a child window of the returned window; wrapping the controls in a host window provides a simple way for your [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content to receive notifications from the controls.
+You might want to wrap the actual control(s) as a child window of the returned window; wrapping the controls in a host window provides a simple way for your WPF content to receive notifications from the controls.
 This technique helps correct for some Win32 issues regarding message handling at the hosted control boundary.

 4. Override the <xref:System.Windows.Interop.HwndHost> methods <xref:System.Windows.Interop.HwndHost.DestroyWindowCore%2A> and <xref:System.Windows.Interop.HwndHost.WndProc%2A>.
 The intention here is to process cleanup and remove references to the hosted content, particularly if you created references to unmanaged objects.